jorgemarpa/tess-asteroid-ml/README.md

-# TESScut Asteroids for ML
+# TESS Asteroid cutouts for ML

 *A library to create ML-ready data from TESScut with asteroids*